 Executives generally can't refuse "repair" work because the system is broken and must be fixed.
 However, maintenance is a tougher sell.
 It’s not strictly necessary — or at least it doesn’t seem to be until things start falling apart.
 It is so easy to divert maintenance budget into a halo project that gets an executive noticed (and possibly promoted) before the long-term effects of underinvestment in maintenance become visible.
 Even worse, the executive is also admired for reducing the costs of maintenance and switching costs from "run" to "grow" - while they are torpedoing the company under the waterline.

-The other problem is conflating enhancement work with maintenance work.
-Imagine you have $1,000 and you want to add a sunroof to your car, but you also need new tires (which coincidentally cost $1,000).
+The other challenge is conflating enhancement work with maintenance work.
+Imagine you have $1,000 and you want to add a sunroof to your car, but you also need new tires (which coincidentally also cost $1,000).
 You have to replace the tires every so often, but a sunroof is "forever" right?
 If you spend the money on the sunroof the tires could get replaced next month, or maybe the month after - they'll last a couple more months, won't they?

-Finally, maintenance work is typically an operational cost, yet building a new new system, or a significant new feature, can often be capitalized - making the future costs someone else's problem.
+Finally, maintenance work is typically an operational cost, yet building a new system, or a significant new feature, can often be capitalized - making the future costs someone else's problem.

 "Most of the systems I work on rescuing are not badly built.
 They are badly maintained."— Marianne Bellotti, Kill it With Fire

 Once a system degrades it is an enormous challenge to fund deferred maintenance (or "technical debt").
-No one plans for it, no one wants to pay for it, and no one even wants to do it.
-Initiatives restore operational excellence, much the way one would fix up an old house, tend to have few volunteers among engineering teams.
+No one plans for it, no one wants to pay for it, and no engineer wants to do it.
+Initiatives to restore operational excellence, much the way one would fix up an old house, tend to have few volunteers among engineering teams.
 No one gets noticed doing maintenance.
 No one ever gets promoted because of maintenance.

 Incentives aside, engineering teams tend to gravitate toward system rewrites because they incorrectly think of old systems as specs.
 They assume that since an old system works, the functional risks have been eliminated.
 They can focus on adding more features to the new system or make changes to the underlying architecture without worry.
-Either they do not perceive the ambiguity these changes introduce, or they see such ambiguity positively, imagining only gains in performance and the potential for greater innovation.
+Either they do not perceive the ambiguity these changes introduce, or they see such ambiguity positively, imagining only gains in performance and the potential for innovation.